To change your logo go to the 'Page Master' under the 'Design' menu

 Even the dire architecture and roof-top excrescences of the several times rebuilt Crinan Hotel cannot detract from the charm of the canal basin, but beware midges under the trees.
 As ever 'Pevsner' gets it bang on: 'A unique intimate place of green grass, white walls and black lock gates'.
 There always seems to be something going on at Crinan and you can join in with the main occupation which is to watch the boats making a cock up of getting in and out of the locks, or better being hurled around the sea lock as the water is allowed in.
 This is a great place to lounge, have an ice cream, and generally hang out.

 The small café in the early 19th century old post office is nice but pricey (did my eyes or memory let me down, are the cappuccinos really £3.50?
-Yes they are, I re-checked in 2016.
+Yes they are, I re-checked in 2016).
 If you really want to spend money then dine in the Westward on the ground floor of the Crinan Hotel.
 It's good food alright but maybe not so good to stop you feeling uncomfortable as a scruffy yachtie (ph 01546 830 261).
 At weekends you can dine in Lock 16 on the top floor, with views.
-In February 2011 they reopened their Seafood Bar which does an excellent fish and chips for £10.50, and other more expensive stuff.
+In February 2011 they reopened their Seafood Bar which does an excellent fish and chips for £10.50 (2015), and other more expensive stuff.
 The public bar next door is small and cosy, but no real ale.
-The hotel - and indeed the café - is very keen on hanging and encouraging original art, not surprising as Frances MacDonald, a well known Scottish painter, is the wife of Nick Ryan who has run the place with her since the 1970s, and now she carries on running it.
+The hotel — and indeed the café — is very keen on hanging and encouraging original art, not surprising as Frances MacDonald, a well known Scottish painter, is the widow of Nick Ryan.
+They both ran the place since the 1970s, and now she carries on running it.
 She has also made something of a secret garden behind the hotel, and it is now I think open to the public.